riethigSEA/sea-java-exercises/README.md

 ### Testing

-* Before you push your solution, the Unittests for the unit of work should pass.
+* Before you push your solution, the unittests for the unit of work should pass.
 * If tests are optional, this is stated in the comments for the test.

 ### Submitting